What to Expect

 - An offering, collecting financial donations for the congregation or for justice work in the community.

-We offer childcare and learning programs for children and youth during the first Sunday service each month.
+We offer learning programs for children age 5-12 during the first and third Sunday service each month.
+And for teens age 13-17, by appointment, during the first Sunday service each month.

 From time to time, services incorporate longer musical performances or holiday celebrations.